kimsta/Padel_Project/README.md

 ## 🔑 Key Findings (TL;DR)

-* **Only two players show statistically significant winning performance.** At the Set and Game levels, the results for players Kim and Anttu are strong enough to confidently rule out random chance.
+* **Luck plays a major role in match outcomes.** Most player records are not statistically distinguishable from a 50/50 coin flip.
+Only two players in the dataset showed a performance strong enough to be confidently attributed to skill over random chance.
-* **Game-level analysis is the most reliable metric.** Due to its large sample size, it has the highest statistical power.
-Conclusions from match- or set-level data should be treated with caution.
+* **A large amount of data is required to separate skill from luck.** The analysis is most reliable at the game-level, where the sample size is largest.
+Conclusions from match- or set-level data should be treated with extreme caution.
-* **Power analysis confirms the need for more data.** To reliably detect a small winning edge (e.g., a 55% win rate), the analysis shows that over 600 games are needed, explaining why most players did not achieve statistical significance.
+* **Power analysis confirms this difficulty.** To reliably detect even a small but consistent winning edge (a 55% win rate), the analysis shows that over 600 games of data are needed.

 ## 📊 Methodology